NarenShukla/GettingAndCleaningDataProject/CodeBook.md

 - Extract `Mean` and `Standard Deviation` fields.

-   - Extract Mean and Standard Deviation fields from{combinedSet}
-     Call it {finalSet}.
+   - Extract Mean and Standard Deviation fields from{combinedSet}.
+There are 33 Mean and 33 Standard Deviation fields extracted. `{meanFreq()} fields and {angle()} fields are NOT EXTRACTED.` Call it {finalSet}.
 It contains 10299 rows x 68 columns.

    - Label {finalSet} with descriptive variable names.
 Activities are already named with descriptive activity names